osic/qe-docs/upgrade_test_tool_reqs.rst

 17. It *should* provide the capability to add tests via a plugin system
 18. It *should* use existing test discovery and plugin mechanisms to allow maximum reuse of test resources from existing OpenStack test tools
 19. It *could* include a GUI where results can be easily interpreted and *could* include trends
 20. It *could* be capable of verifying if the data plane is accesible during a specified period of time
+21. It *should* be capable of performing tests on one of the `supported services`_ at a time

 **Non-Functional**